Cruise to the Canaries 2024

 There was a transport strike on the day we visited resulting in an unscheduled trip on one of the few hop on hop off busses that were running.

-A picturesque trip through the modern town brought us to the old town where we alighted and looked for something to see - a monastery"
+A picturesque trip through the modern town brought us to the old town where we alighted and looked for something to see.
+This is the back door to the birthplace of Albert Kraus a famous Spanish tenor.

 La Palma